-Large scale base maps have been prepared for rapidly developing areas throughout the State, including the outer metropolitan area, Mornington Peninsula, Ballarat, Geelong, Bendigo, Phillip Island, and a number of other rural areas.
-These maps were originally compiled at a scale of 1:4,800 (400 feet to 1 inch) with a 5 foot contour interval.
-However, with the introduction of the metric system, all new maps will be prepared at a scale of 1:5,000, generally with a 2 metre contour interval.
-The publication Official Map and Plan Systems Victoria has been issued setting out the standard format size and numbering systems which have been adopted for the production of maps and plans at the standard scales of 1:20,000, 1:16,000, 1:10,000, 1:5,000, 1:2,500, 1:1,000, 1:500, and 1:250.
-The systems are based on the Australian Map Grid (AMG), which fulfils the basic principles necessary for the complete integration of surveys.
+The publication Official Map and Plan Systems, Victoria sets out the standard format size and numbering systems which have been adopted for the production of maps and plans at the standard scales of 1:20,000, 1:16,000, 1:5,000, 1:2,500, 1:1,000, 1:500, and 1:250.
+The systems are based on the Australian Map Grid (AMG) which fulfils the basic principles necessary for the complete integration of surveys.
+The Division publishes annually a brochure entitled Maplist indicating the coverage of standard mapping throughout the State.
+The Division has also produced a whole range of maps for inclusion in the Atlas of Victoria which was published in September 1982.

 The Division carries out cadastral surveys of Crown lands for the purpose of defining boundaries and for determining dimensions and areas of reservations and of allotments for the subsequent issue of Crown grants.
 This information forms the basis for the compilation of county, parish, and township plans, which are published at various scales and show details of the original subdivision of Crown lands.
-Recently further investigations have been made with the object of introducing a fully integrated topographic-cadastral map and plan system.
-Although cadastral requirements may result in the publication of plans using an additional range of scales, it will be a fundamental principle that the Australian Map Grid will be the basic framework of their compilation.
+These plans form a register of all land alienated by the Crown, a register of all land reserved for various specific purposes, and a register of all the remaining Crown land within the State of Victoria.